priyankark/webpack-analyzer-mcp/README.md

 # Webpack Analyzer MCP

-An MCP (Model Context Protocol) server for analyzing webpack builds.
-This tool allows AI assistants to analyze webpack stats files and configurations to provide insights about bundle sizes, dependencies, and optimization opportunities.
+An MCP (Model Context Protocol) server for analyzing webpack and Next.js builds.
+This tool allows AI assistants to analyze webpack stats files, webpack configurations, and Next.js projects to provide insights about bundle sizes, dependencies, and optimization opportunities.

 ## Installation